 Over time, various methods have been proposed on how to beat the drug test.
 Key among them; use of synthetic urine, dilution of urine, use of aspirin, use of detox products and the relatively new one, SWEATING THC OUT!(6)

 As for now, now studies have been conducted to determine the effectiveness of sweating out THC as a method of beating the drug tests.
-Luckily, science is out best friend.
-It’s time we added flesh to the basics we discussed above so as to credit or discredit this method.
+Luckily, science is our best friend.
+It’s time we added flesh to the basics we discussed above to credit or discredit this method.
 We shall strive to make our argument as simple as possible.

 The rationale behind this method is that since metabolites (products of breakdown) of THC are present in sweat, then the amount excreted wound increase with increasing perspiration.

-Up to this stage we have avoided biochemistry jargon successfully, but we can’t afford that any longer.
-In order to understand if this method is likely to work, it will be imperative that we link up the breakdown of THC in the body and the metabolites that find their way into urine and sweat.
+Up to this stage, we have avoided biochemistry jargon successfully, but we can’t afford that any longer.
+To understand if this method is likely to work, it will be imperative that we link up the breakdown of THC in the body and the metabolites that find their way into urine and sweat.

 Events that culminate to the elimination of THC begin in the liver.
 A group of enzymes from the cytochrome p450 catalyze carboxylation and hydroxylation of the THC to produce a wide range of metabolites (7).
 Most of these metabolites are then passed out through urine and feces.
 The predominant metabolite in urine is THCCOOH while the predominant one in the urine is 11-OH-THC is predominant in the feces (5).
 It should be noted that NONE OF THESE METABOLITES ARE FOUND IN SWEAT.